Examples for BPS solitons destabilized by quantum effects: Conclusion

 \section{Conclusion}

-We have considered a number of BPS solitons in one space dimension within models that have several distinct translationally invariant zero energy solutions, at least for a certain range of model parameters.
+We have investigated a number of BPS solitons in one space dimension.
+The models under consideration have several distinct translationally invariant zero energy solutions, at least for certain ranges of model parameters.
 We refer to these solutions as primary and secondary vacua.
 At negative spatial infinity topologically stable solitons approach a primary vacuum but its negative at the opposite end.
-Yet, the soliton may close in on a secondary vacuum in an arbitrarily large portion of space without any classical energy cost so that there are infinitely many solutions that are classically degenerate.
+Yet, the soliton may close in on a secondary vacuum in an arbitrarily large portion of space without any classical energy cost so that there are infinitely many classically degenerate solutions.
 We must then include the quantum corrections to identify the energetically favored solution.
 For this purpose we have computed the leading, one-loop quantum correction which is the vacuum polarization energy (VPE) of such solitons.

 The sample models considered here have two scalar fields $\phi(x)$ and $\chi(x)$ with the corresponding static soliton profiles being respectively odd and even under spatial reflection.
 This guarantees topological stability and selects the primary vacua as those with $\chi\equiv0$.
 On the other hand the secondary vacua have $\chi\equiv\chi_s\ne0$.
 The value of $\phi_s$ in secondary vacua as well as other peculiarities of the secondary vacua depend on the model parameters.
-Further conditions on these vacua arise from requiring the existence of localized static solutions.
+Further conditions on the availability of these vacua arise from requiring the existence of localized static solutions.

-We introduce the variational parameter $a=\frac{\chi(0)}{\chi_s}$ as the measure of how the spatially symmetric component of the soliton approaches its secondary vacuum, and find that the classical energy is independent of $a$ by the BPS construction.
-On the other hand the VPE decreases like $E_{\rm VPE}\sim E_0-E_1\ln(1-a)$ with $E_1<0$ as $a\nearrow1$ and has no lower bound.
+We have introduced the variational parameter $a=\frac{\chi(0)}{\chi_s}$ as the measure of how the spatially symmetric component of the soliton approaches its secondary vacuum, and have found that the classical energy is independent of $a$ by the BPS construction.
+On the other hand the VPE decreases like $E_{\rm VPE}\sim E_0-E_1\ln(1-a)$ with $E_1<0$ as $a\nearrow1$ and hence has no lower bound.
 In the same limit the soliton dwells in a secondary vacuum for an increasing and unbound region.
 Though $E_0$ and $E_1$ are model dependent, this functional behavior has been reproduced in all of the considered models.
-Hence our computations corroborate the earlier conjecture \cite{Weigel:2018jgq} that quantum corrections destabilize classically degenerate BPS solitons that may approach secondary vacua in an arbitrarily large portion of space.
+Hence our computations corroborate the earlier conjecture \cite{Weigel:2018jgq} that quantum corrections destabilize classically degenerate BPS solitons when they may approach secondary vacua in an arbitrarily large portion of space.